pytheas-tools/pytheas/packages/pytheas-documentation/src/how-it-works/README.md

 The application is splited in one main JavaScript file, `app.js` or `app_es6.js`, and severals vendors files :

--   split.js for the split of main windows
 -   codemirror as a dependency for codeblock Web Component
 -   ionicons